RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. admonition:: Self Check

     Test your understanding of what we have covered so far by trying the following exercise.
-Modify the code from activecode_7 so that the final list only contains a single copy of each letter.
+Modify the code from Activecode 8 so that the final list only contains a single copy of each letter.

     .. activecode:: self_check_1